Critical Thinking Development and Your Child

 2. RESIST THE URGE TO SOLVE PROBLEMS FOR YOUR CHILD:

 Although we naturally jump to protecting our children and students, especially when they are distressed.
 However, allowing your students to solve their own problems — assuming they are not in any danger — can exercise their critical thinking muscles.
 An example of this can be in this scenario: you and your family are at the beach, and your child would like to build a sandcastle.
 Unfortunately, you forgot your shovel and bucket at home.
 While you could suggest that your child use a drinking cup or hands and solve the problem, challenging a child to solve the problem without your help can create an even better response.
 Your child may come to a solution that you had not thought of, like borrowing a bucket from the family beside you – thereby sharpening critical thinking skills.
 Remember to praise your child for the fabulous critical thinking answer!

 3. PROVIDE OPPORTUNITIES FOR CREATIVITY AND FREE PLAY:

-Critical thinking is closely linked to creativity and problem solving.
-Times of free play, also known as unstructured play, is both easy to create and is a rich source of problem solving using critical thinking.
+Critical thinking is closely linked to creativity and problem-solving.
+Times of free play, also known as unstructured play, is both easy to create and is a rich source of problem-solving using critical thinking.
 With free play, your child selects the toy to play with and allows your child to decide what to do.
 For example, if LEGO’s is the toy of choice allow your child to use deep thinking skills to create and build a hospital, a school or a home.
 These creations will increase your child’s imagination while considering what these items look like in reality.
-Creative activities like dance, sports, music and painting can also introduce your child to new ways of thinking, and these new ways of thinking can, in turn, will deepen critical thinking capabilities.
-This will lead to the ultimate educational goal; that being success in school.
+Creative activities like dance, sports, music, and painting can also introduce your child to new ways of thinking, and these new ways of thinking can, in turn, will deepen critical thinking capabilities.
+This will lead to the ultimate educational goal, long term educational success.

 To read the original article please click here